karlchris/data-engineering/docs/data-modeling/dimensional-modeling/README.md

 In contrast to OLTP, which only preserve the latest object state, OLAP databases maintain the historical data to support various analysis spanning an extended timeframe.

+!!! info

-> Moreover, external-facing tables are typically denormalized in OLAP databases because we want to provide an efficient and simplified way for users to retrieve data.
+    Moreover, external-facing tables are typically denormalized in OLAP databases because we want to provide an efficient and simplified way for users to retrieve data.

 ## Kimball's Dimensional Modeling